 Academic & financial consequences

-Before reducing your credit load or changing your grade basis, see both a One Stop counselor and your academic adviser for assistance in making the best choice for your circumstances.
-Ask your college adviser whether changes will affect your academic progress and talk to a One Stop counselor about potential loss of some or all of your financial aid eligibility.
+Before reducing your credit load or changing your grade basis, see both your academic adviser and a One Stop counselor for assistance in making the best choice for your circumstances.
 See also:

 - Financial aid at risk